A-Breeze/deploying-machine-learning-models/README.md

 - Create a new app.
 I called mine `udemy-ml-api-ab`.
 - Add a Heroku remote Git repo to your clone of this repo:
     ```
-    heroku login   # This is an alias of: heroku auth:login.
+    heroku login -i   # This is an alias of: heroku auth:login.
 Enter your details.
+    heroku whoami   # Shows you've logged in
     cd [root folder of this project]
     heroku git:remote -a udemy-ml-api-ab  # The name of the remote will be `heroku` (as opposed to `origin`)
+    heroku logout   # The command to log out
     ```
 - If I were using GemFury to store my built packages, it requires an API key to get downloads to `pip`.
 The API key could be added as an environment variable to the app in Heroku by going to **Settings** - **Config Vars**.

 #### Deploy
 Deploy a particular branch to Heroku by pushing it to `master` of the `heroku` remote:
 ```
-heroku login
+heroku login -i
-cd [root folder of this project]
-git push heroku Sect10_PaaS:master
+git push heroku master_AB:master
 ```
 Should return a message to show it has been deployed successfully.
 You can also look at the **Activity** tab in the Heroku dashboard.

+Alternatively, instead of logging on to Heroku, we can get an API key to the Heroku Git remote and push it all in one go.
+This is implemented in the CircleCI tasks (for `master_AB` branch only).
+- To manage Heroku API keys, see: <https://devcenter.heroku.com/articles/heroku-cli-commands#heroku-authorizations>
+    ```
+    # Note that logining-in creates a new API key that lasts until you log out (upto max 1 year)
+    heroku login -i
+    heroku authorizations   # List the keys I have set up.
+Add "--json" option to see all details.
+    heroku authorizations:info ID   # Details about a specific token
+    # Make a new one and get the details to a file.
+By default, it has no expiry date.
+    heroku authorizations:create --json -d "Key for CircleCI AB" > tmp.json
+    heroku authorizations:revoke ID   # To stop a token
+    ```
+- Push it in one go without being logged on (substitute `$HEROKU_API_KEY`):
+    ```
+    git push https://heroku:87ac20c4-3aba-4285-a45b-6e9ced9d9e6e@git.heroku.com/udemy-ml-api-ab.git master_AB:master
+    ```

 #### See it running
 From the dashboard, click **Open app**.
 Alternatively, it is here: <https://udemy-ml-api-ab.herokuapp.com/version>.